Our Half Day/Afternoon Kindergarten Program

-Our full day Kindergarten program will open the eyes of your young student to the joys of learning.
+Our Half Day Afternoon Kindergarten program will open the eyes of your young student to the joys of learning.
 It provides an excellent foundation for the rest of your child’s elementary years.
 It is such an important time of growth for children.
 Experiences students have in kindergarten help to set them on a successful path through school.
 Not only does our program include our academic rigor but also places emphasis on:

 • Foundational Bible stories, history and learning of God’s love for them

 • Development of character in your child’s social, emotional, physical and intellectual growth

 • Instruction by special teachers in music, physical education and art

 • Enrichment through recess and special fun activities

 • Building strong foundation of skills and knowledge to move towards independence

 • Hands-on experiences so children are actively engaged in learning